-'''

 /etc/bootcpuset.conf

 /etc/elilo.conf (Altix) or /boot/grub/menu.lst (Altix XE)

-/etc/dynamic_cpuset.conf

-'''
+/etc/dynamic\cpuset.conf

-For example, on an 8-processor system, the following command line will configure CPUs 0, 1, 4, 5, and 6 in the bootcpuset, with CPUs 2, 3, and 7 restricted and isolated for real-time use:
+For example, on an 8-processor system, the following command line will use interactive mode to configure CPUs 0, 1, 4, 5, and 6 in the bootcpuset, with CPUs 2, 3, and 7 restricted and isolated for real-time use:

-'''

 [root@linux root]# reactconf.pl 2-3,7

-'''

 The reactconf.pl script will append init=/sbin/react-init.sh to the default section in /etc/elilo.conf (Altix) or /boot/grub/menu.lst (Altix XE), which will be displayed.
-(See Example 9-1 on page 114 for Altix output; Altix XE output will be similar).
+(See Example 9-1 on page 119 for Altix output; Altix XE output will be similar).
 If it is correct, answer y and it will be written at the end of the reactconf.pl script execution.

-Configure memory nodes when prompted by the reactconf.pl script.
-(For a complete example of reactconf.pl output, see "Example reactconf.pl Output" on page 113.)
+5. Configure memory nodes when prompted by the reactconf.pl script.
+(For a complete example of reactconf.pl output, see "Example reactconf.pl Interactive-Mode Output" on page 119.)